-There is no established public trading market for the warrants to be sold in this offering and the Underwriter Warrants and we do not expect a market to develop.
+There is no established public trading market for the warrants to be sold in this offering and we do not expect a market to develop.
 In addition, we do not intend to apply for listing of the Warrants on The Nasdaq Capital Market, any other national securities exchange or any other trading system.